Find affordable auto insurance that works for you in West Virginia. Compare quotes from over 100 top companies.

-Compare quotes from close to 20 insurance companies that provide coverage throughout West Virginia.
+Compare quotes from dozens of insurance providers offering coverage throughout West Virginia.
 Enter your ZIP code below to get started.

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 West Virginia drivers without a recent at-fault accident can save 34% on their car insurance premiums, on average — just a bit better than the 32% US average.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.